a-takk/studentmanagement/README.md

 makes use of SecurityFilterChain which restricts the users access to a few pages to allow the user to sign up or login and when they do login, they will be able to access any other pages.
 There is a custom login and logout page too. **I haven't yet figured out how to sort out the security, when I log in I can't access any other page**

-**If there are any errors with my explanation please correct me as I still am quite new and would like to learn more :)**